 The National Association of Home Builders/Wells Fargo Housing Market Index slipped one point to 13, defying market expectations for a rise to 15.
-A reading above 50 indicates that more builders view sales conditions as good than poor, but the index has not been above that level since April 2006.
+A reading above 50 indicates that more builders view sales conditions as good than poor, and the index has not been above that level since April 2006.

 The NAHB survey showed the current sales conditions gauge for single-family home sales slipped this month to its lowest level since June 2009.
 The sales expectations measure for the next six months touched its lowest level since March 2009.